ichudu/ABS/README.md

 Find out more about the One Protocol: https://absify.me/one-protocol/

-Absolute runs a Governance system which can be implemented via: http://proposal.absify.me/
+Absolute runs a Governance system maintained by LLMQ based Masternodes which can be serviced via: http://proposal.absify.me/

-10% Of blockchain rewards are dedicated to our governance system, these super blocks are issued once a week.
+10% Of blockchain rewards are dedicated to our governance system, these super blocks are issued once per week.

 ----------------